01 Jul Rebranding: When Your Company Needs a Fresh Logo to Reinvent Itself Without Losing Individuality

 Recognition, trust, financial value, sales and customer satisfaction, everything depends on the performance of a brand.
 Think of it this way – when we think of the best cars, we think of Ford, Honda or Volkswagen.
 A couple of years back, Volvo, the Swedish auto giant, rebranded itself as the brand that puts safety first.
 They launched new TVCs and print ads without introducing a new model or a new array of logos.
 They were just working on their perceived image.
-There are several other companies, from casinos to car manufacturers, that would benefit from changing their message to consumers.
-Whether you want your customers to know how to find the best bonus or the best cars, it is essential to revisit your brand image.
+It is essential to revisit your brand image.
 With changing times, people’s perception and their expectation also change.
 It is vital for companies to facilitate this evolution of their brands.
 They can do it by changing or modifying brand colors, logos, typographies, services, product qualities and range, and brand message.

 Rebranding efforts need to conserve heritage and tradition

 To change is simple, to evolve is the challenge.
 Keeping your past in mind and the future in sight, you need to modify your brand image in a way that it accommodates the expectations of your customers and the reality of the market situation.
 Consider all the elements that have resonated well with your customers across the country or even across the world.
 That is the only way brands can pay enough importance to their heritage, and at the same time, pave the way for future possibilities.

 A good rebranding effort with all these elements can help you increase sales and total revenue.
 Sometimes, a change of logo also accompanies a complete refurbishing of the storefronts.
 At present, a website redesign or a new branding WordPress theme often include these changes.
 The idea behind rebranding is to make the brands more approachable to the masses.
 Therefore, graphic design and rebranding are almost always intricately associated with one another.

 Rebranding does not provide instant success